 Section (a) – Windows built-in VPN

-Although this option is relatively buried, Windows has the ability to function as a VPN server utilising the point-to-point tunnelling protocol (PPTP).
+Although this option is relatively buried, Windows has the ability to function as a VPN server utilizing the point-to-point tunneling protocol (PPTP).
 Here’s where to look for it and how to set up your VPN server.

 NOTE – Some users who have installed the Windows 10 Creators Update may experience difficulties setting up a VPN server because the Routing and Remote Access Service does not start.
 This is a known problem that has yet to be resolved through software updates.